hensol/hensol.github.com/_posts/core-samples/2013-11-16-shiro-gwt-rpc.md

 ##GWT.rpc and shiro redirects

-By default Apache Shiro's UserFilter save request and redirects to login page.
+By default Apache Shiros UserFilter save request and redirects to login page.
 This will not work well whith rpc/ajax requests.

-It's easy to override UserFilter.onAccessDenied and return 401 if it is a rpc request.
+Its easy to override UserFilter.onAccessDenied and return 401 if it is a rpc request.
 See example below.

 	/**